GerryLon/bigcache/README.md

 slices to reduce number of pointers.

 Results from benchmark tests are presented above.
-One of the advantage of bigcache over freecache is that you don’t need to know the size of the cache in advance, because when bigcache is full, it can allocate additional memory for new entries instead of overwriting existing ones as freecache does currently.
+One advantage of BigCache over freecache is that you don’t need to know the size of the cache in advance.
+When BigCache is full, it can allocate additional memory for new entries instead of overwriting existing ones as freecache does currently.
-However hard max size in bigcache also can be set, check [HardMaxCacheSize](https://godoc.org/github.com/allegro/bigcache#Config).
+However, a hard max size can also be set in BigCache - see [HardMaxCacheSize](https://godoc.org/github.com/allegro/bigcache#Config).

 ## HTTP Server

-This package also includes an easily deployable HTTP implementation of BigCache, which can be found in the [server](/server) package.
+This package also includes an easily deployable HTTP implementation of BigCache, which can be found in the [server](server/) package.

 ## More

-Bigcache genesis is described in allegro.tech blog post: [writing a very fast cache service in Go](http://allegro.tech/2016/03/writing-fast-cache-service-in-go.html)
+BigCache's genesis is described in the allegro.tech blog post: [Writing a very fast cache service in Go](http://allegro.tech/2016/03/writing-fast-cache-service-in-go.html)

 ## License